sercanai/ScreenASO/docs/user-agreement.md

 - Do not use the Tool to collect content that you do not have permission to access.
 - Respect rate limits imposed by the App Store, Play Store, and any APIs you query.
-- Do not reverse engineer other vendors’ proprietary data models or siphon data for misuse.
+- Do not reverse engineer other vendors' proprietary data models or siphon data for misuse.
+- When contributing to the project, follow our Code of Conduct and Contributing guidelines.

 Any automation that breaches these rules may trigger rate-limiting, legal consequences, or termination of your right to use the CLI.